jsheng0901/Machine-Learning-Implementation/README.md

 # Machine-Learning-Implementation
-### This is machine learning algorithm implementation from scratch.
+### This repo contains machine learning algorithm implementation from scratch and some basic ml knowledge.
-### For review and better understand.
+### The purpose of this repo includes ml review and better understand.